Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Introduction

-Our contributions are: \begin{enumerate} \item \textbf{Anchoring Measurement:} We propose a comprehensive three-level framework (lexical, entropic, probabilistic) to quantify the anchoring effects of pre-committed responses in the setting of reverse chain-of-thought generation. \item \textbf{Mechanism Analysis:} We demonstrate that semantic suppression, the intuitive mitigation strategy for post-hoc rationalization, fails due to an "ironic process" that paradoxically strengthens anchoring. \item \textbf{Methodology:} We introduce SSR to mitigate post-hoc rationalization by decoupling reasoning structure from pre-anchored content, and further propose SSR-D to rely on skeleton–reasoning pairs produced by teachers for more structured skeleton and stronger downstream gains. \end{enumerate}
+Our contributions are: \begin{enumerate} \item \textbf{Anchoring Measurement:} We propose a three-level framework (lexical, trajectory, probabilistic) to quantify the train-inference mismatch induced by answer visibility in reverse chain-of-thought generation.
+Each level is answer-conditional, capturing progressively deeper forms of answer dependence. \item \textbf{Mechanism Analysis:} We demonstrate that semantic suppression, the intuitive mitigation strategy for post-hoc rationalization, fails due to an "ironic process" that paradoxically strengthens anchoring. \item \textbf{Methodology:} We introduce SSR to mitigate post-hoc rationalization by decoupling reasoning structure from anchored content, and further propose SSR-D as a distillation variant that trains target models on SSR traces generated by a fine-tuned SSR teacher for more reliable structural alignment and stronger downstream gains. \end{enumerate}